banesto/git-pivotal-tracker-hooks/README.md

 ##### 2. Add 'post-commit' file to project git hooks folder

+The best way is to clone this repositary and then create symlink in your project's `.git/hooks` folder:

+    ln -s ~/Projects/git-pivotal-tracker-hooks/post-commit ~/Projects/<project_name>/.git/hooks/post-commit

-Put `post-commit` file into your project's `.git/hooks` folder.
+Another way is just to put `post-commit` file into your project's `.git/hooks` folder.
 Of course you can assign the same code to different git hook.
 In this case rename `post-commit` to appropriate name.
 Read more about git hooks [here](https://www.atlassian.com/git/tutorials/git-hooks).

 ## Usage